 What if you already offered the employee a competitive salary, gave him/her health insurance, flexible work hours, days off, but still, it didn’t keep the employee in the company.

 Statistics show that disengagement is one of the major causes of turnover.
 The benefits stated above aren’t enough to make employees engaged so that he/she stays in the company longer.
-There is also one thing which might not get enough attention by managers.
-It is the employee recognition.
+There is also one thing that might not get enough attention from managers.
+It is employee recognition.

 Before finding out how recognition increase employee engagement and learning the ways how to make it happen, let’s see why engagement is so important and why you need to recognize your employees to make them engaged.